decyphertek-io/decyphertek/docs/NtopNG.md

 NtopNG
 =====

-"ntopng is the next generation version of the original ntop, a network traffic probe that monitors network usage."
+"Ntopng is the next generation version of the original ntop, a network traffic probe that monitors network usage."

 Install